Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **LastModifiedAt**: July 13, 2020

-**How to fix the violation**: For each top-level resource, add the corrsponding list by resource group operation.
+**How to fix the violation**: For each top-level resource, add the corresponding list by resource group operation.

 For example: